kube-burner/kube-burner/docs/measurements.md

 WARN[2020-12-15 12:37:08] P99 Ready latency (2929ms) higher than configured threshold: 2000ms
 ```

-In case of not meeting any of the configured thresholds, like the example above, **Kube-burner return code will be 1**
+In case of not meeting any of the configured thresholds, like the example above, **kube-burner return code will be 1**.

-## Pprof collection
+## pprof collection

 This measurement can be used to collect golang profiling information from processes running in pods from the cluster.
 To do so, kube-burner connects to pods labeled with `labelSelector` and running in `namespace`.
-This measurement uses an implementation similar to `kubectl exec`, and as soon as it connects to one pod it executes the command `curl <pprofURL>` to get the pprof data.
-Pprof files are collected in a regular basis configured by the parameter `pprofInterval`, the collected pprof files are downloaded from the pods to the local directory configured by the parameter `pprofDirectory` which by default is `pprof`.
+This measurement uses an implementation similar to `kubectl exec`, and as soon as it connects to one pod it executes the command `curl <pprofURL>` to get the pprof data. pprof files are collected in a regular basis configured by the parameter `pprofInterval`, the collected pprof files are downloaded from the pods to the local directory configured by the parameter `pprofDirectory` which by default is `pprof`.

 As some components require authentication to get profiling information, `kube-burner` provides two different modalities to address it: